Read time 9 minutes

 Users and user groups in SharePoint can receive different permissions such as Full Control, Design, Contribute, Read, and Limited Access.
 These permissions determine the actions they can take on different SharePoint items.
 To facilitate this process, advanced migration tools like SharePoint Migrator can transfer security permissions from File Servers to SharePoint.
 Additionally, this tool streamlines the mapping of Active Directory (AD) user accounts to their corresponding SharePoint user accounts for efficient management.

-Kernel Migrator for SharePoint – Migrate File Server to SharePoint Efficiently
+Kernel Migration for SharePoint – Migrate File Server to SharePoint Efficiently

-It is an advanced SharePoint Migration tool that migrates Files/Folders from your File Servers to OneDrive for Business and SharePoint (On-premises and Online).
+It is an advanced SharePoint Migration software that migrates Files/Folders from your File Servers to OneDrive for Business and SharePoint (On-premises and online).
 Additionally, it helps you move Exchange/Office 365 Public Folders to SharePoint.
-This sophisticated tool owns many advanced features that facilitate requirement-based migration of Files/Folders.
+This sophisticated tool has many advanced features that facilitate requirement-based migration of Files/Folders.
 Here we focus on its features for permission migration.

-How to configure Permission Settings in Kernel SharePoint Migrator?
+How to configure Permission Settings in Kernel Migration for SharePoint?

 configure permission settings